 ✓ The facility is not currently under Water Protection Program enforcement action.
 This facility was last inspected on July 17, 2019.
-The inspection showed the following unsatisfactory features: failure to submit a timely discharge monitoring report for May 2019, failure to conduct operational monitoring twice per week for all parameters, and failure to develop and implement a program for maintenance and repair of the collection system.
+The inspection showed the following unsatisfactory features: failure to meet effluent limits for TSS in July 2018, failure to submit timely DMRs, failure to conduct operational monitoring, and failure to develop and implement a program for maintenance and repair of the collection system.